ItalCad91/MrBrowser/README.md

-# MrBrowser
+# MrWeb

 ## Introduction

-Welcome to MrBrowser, a modern web browsing application crafted with C# and the .NET framework, leveraging the power of Windows Presentation Foundation (WPF).
+Welcome to MrWeb, a modern web browsing application crafted with C# and the .NET framework, leveraging the power of Windows Presentation Foundation (WPF).
 Our goal is to provide a fast, efficient, and user-friendly browsing experience.

 ## Features